DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 ```
 ...and this will build `listrev` in the local `./build` subdirectory and then install it as a package either in the local `./install` subdirectory or in whatever you pointed `DBT_INSTALL_DIR` to.

+Since the `dunedaq-v
-Since the `dunedaq-v2.6.0` release, `dbt-create.sh` has supported not only frozen releases but the use of nightly built releases as well.
-Add `-n` to the `dbt-create.sh` command above to use nightly releases, e.g. `dbt-create.sh -n N21-05-13 <your work area subdirectory>`.
+.0` release, `dbt-create.sh` has supported not only frozen releases but the use of nightly built releases as well.
+Add `-n` to the `dbt-create.sh` command above to use nightly releases, e.g. ` dbt-create.sh -n N21-05-13 <your work area subdirectory>`.
 Pass `-l` to `dbt-create.sh` in order to list all available frozen releases, and `-l -n` to list all available nightly releases.

 ### Working with more repos

 To work with more repos, add them to the `./sourcecode` subdirectory as we did with listrev.
 Be aware, though: if you're developing a new repo which itself depends on another new repo, daq-buildtools may not already know about this dependency.
-"New" in this context means "not listed in `/cvmfs/dunedaq.opensciencegrid.org/releases/dunedaq-v2.8.2/dbt-build-order.cmake`".
+"New" in this context means "not listed in `/cvmfs/dunedaq.opensciencegrid.org/releases/dunedaq-v2.8.1/dbt-build-order.cmake`".
 If this is the case, you have one of two options:

 * (Recommended) Add the names of your new packages to the `build_order` list found in `./sourcecode/dbt-build-order.cmake`, placing them in the list in the relative order in which you want them to be built.